The Unstoppable “Reset” Mindset

 parents when taking children to enjoy time outdoors must also be taken into account.
 Oftentimes,

-parents are so busy caring for the little ones that they might forget to care for themselves.
+parents are so busy caring for the little ones that they might forget to care for themselves and be sun safe.

 Since 1960, a three to eight percent yearly increase in skin cancers has been reported, despite skin